wuitchik/MPCC_2018/Host_analyses/Outlier_detection/README.md

 - X = genotype H+K

 ### using arrayQualityMetrics
-Two samples (AF2,AS3) were identified as outliers in A. poculata (see Astrangia/index.html)
+Two samples (AF2,AS3) were identified as outliers in A. poculata (see Astrangia/index.html), and one sample (R9) in O. arbuscula (see Oculina/index.html)

 ### unlikely clustering in ordinal space
 When initially exploring data with a principal component analysis (see AC1_PCA.png), one A. poculata sample (AC1) was identified as an outlier due to its extreme position relative to other samples of the same treatment in ordinal space.